OpenBAS-Platform/collectors/nvd-nist-cve/README.md

-# OpenAEV NVD NIST CVE collector
+# OpenBAS NVD NIST CVE collector

 The NVD NIST CVE collector is a standalone Python process that collect data from the NVD (National Vulnerability Database).

 ### CVE and CVSS base score V3.1